 The landing page for your ad should provide clear content that is relevant to your ad text and keywords.
-If the landing page is inaccessible, is under construction, generates pop-up ads or does not have content that is relevant to your ad text, your ad could be disapproved.
+If the landing page is inaccessible, is under construction, generates pop-up ads, or has content that is not relevant to your ad text, your ad could be disapproved.

 Tips and techniques

-First, always make sure your ads are relevant.
-When you write ads, think about what interests your customers, and make sure that you include words that they are likely to use as search terms.
+First, always make your ads are relevant.
+When you write ads, think about what interests your customers, and be sure to use the words they are likely to use as search terms.
 A great strategy is to include a strong keyword in the first line of your ad or title.

 Highlight your company's products and benefits rather than using excessive promotional language and superlatives.
-Describe a unique feature, product or service that you offer.
-When you've finished writing, pretend you're a customer and review your ad and landing page.
+Describe a unique feature, product, or service that you offer.
+When you're finished writing, pretend you're a customer and review your ad and landing page.
 Ask yourself:

 - Is the content on the page relevant to the ad?

-- Will my customers understand the page straight away, or will they need to read carefully?
+- Will my customers understand the page right away, or will they need to read carefully?